 Holland America: Resume Sailing December 19

-According to our calculations, if that cruise sails, it will mark 196 days — or more than six months — that the line suspended trips.
+According to our calculations, if those cruises sail, it will mark about 280 days — or more than nine months — that the line suspended trips.

-Guests who had their trips cancelled can opt to receive a refund of what they paid, or a 125% cruise credit.
+Guests who had their trips cancelled can opt to receive a refund of what they paid, or a 125% cruise credit will be applied automatically.

 What Will Cruising Look Like When It Does Resume?

 It’s clear that when cruises do come back, it’s going to look very different than it did going into the crisis.
 Cruise lines have started to announce their changes.

 Of course, just like venues on land, there are almost certainly going to be new procedures in place on the ship.
 This will run the gamut from more frequent sanitation to reducing touch points on ships.

 Don’t be surprised if there are fewer deck chairs by the pool and they are spaced farther apart.
 Expect that food on buffets will no longer be self-serve.
-And we think it’s possible that many (if not all) crew members wear masks while on duty.
+And crew members will wear masks while on duty.
 Also expect cruise lines to ask passengers to wear masks when distancing isn’t an option (such as elevators).

 At check-in, it’s likely that the procedures put in place during the outbreak will stick around for months or years to come.

 That means you can expect things like temperature checks before boarding.
 As well, health questionnaires with a heavy emphasis on symptoms of COVID-19.